-In 2006, BHP Billiton undertook a fauna sampling survey, specifically examining radionuclide concentrations in kangaroos from within the mine lease area and at a distance from the operation.
+In 2006, ODC undertook a fauna sampling survey, specifically examining radionuclide concentrations in kangaroos from within the SML and at a distance from the operation.
 Overall, the study showed no statistical difference in radionuclide concentrations between the two groups of animals tested.

-BHP Billiton has moved to assessing impacts to fauna (and flora) as recommended by the ICRP (ICRP2008) through the ERICA assessment system (ERICA Program 2007).
+ODC has moved to assessing impacts to fauna (and flora) as recommended by the ICRP (ICRP2008) through the ERICA assessment system (ERICA Program 2007).